Google Maps Optimization for Seattle Businesses

 Customer Photo’s

-While customers can provide photos and information in their reviews, other content related to products can also be provided by the business owner and should be done.
-You can take the most professional and high-quality photos to make your small business pop.
+While customers can provide photos and information in their reviews, the business owner can also offer additional product content.
+You can take the most professional and high-quality images to make your small business pop.
 Pictures of happy employees and customers if friendliness is a big part of your business, like cafes and diners.

-Google maps’ data and analytics system quickly gauge performance and improve Google business listings.
-Information like hours and menus are straightforward to implement.
-The Google Maps system is entirely free to use.
+Google Maps data and analytics system quickly gauges performance and improves Google business listings.
+Information like hours and menus is straightforward to implement, and the system is entirely free.

 Downsides of Google Maps

 The cons of Google Maps for business are few but genuinely negative.
-The consensus I have gathered from looking through Trust Radius ratings on the subject is the customization options are minimal.
+The consensus I have gathered from looking through Trust Radius ratings on the subject is that there are minimal customization options.

 Your listing is limited to the tools mentioned in the Explaining Google Maps section.
-This prevents information specific to your business from being able to be clearly understood.
-Like seasonal companies would benefit from the ability to state when they will be up and running again.
+This prevents information specific to your business from being clearly understood.
+For example, seasonal companies would benefit from the ability to state when they will be operational again.

-Not being able to hide information about your business, like hours for an online business, is a key complaint.
+A key complaint is the inability to hide information about your business, like hours for an online business.
 The ability to rearrange where information goes is also not available.
-While you can choose not to put information on the listing, it will show a suggestion on the page to add the missing feature.
+While you can choose not to put information on the listing, it will suggest adding the missing feature on the page.

-Although this creates a streamlined user experience, it does prevent business owners from putting information more relevant to their business front and center, like a menu button written next to the directions button.
+Although this creates a streamlined user experience, it does prevent business owners from putting information that is more relevant to their business front and center, such as a menu button next to the directions button.
 A user on a mobile device would have to scroll down to get that critical piece of information.

 Another major downside of the Google Maps system is the user reviews.
 Competing businesses can and have made accounts solely to leave highly negative reviews.
 While responding to the occasional critique and angry review can be spun into an opportunity to inform, it can also quickly get out of hand.